Downloads

 DOI: https://doi.org/10.26480/esmy.01.2020.77.81

 Abstract: During the feasibility and preliminary design stages of a project, when very little detailed information on the rock mass and its geomechanic characteristics is not available, the use of a Rock Mass Classification Scheme (RMCS) can be of considerable benefit.
 Various parameters were used in order to identify the RMCS.
-The parameter comprised of Rock Quality Designation (RQD), Rock Mass Rating (RMR), Rock Structure Rating (RSR), Geological Strength Index (GSI), Slope Mass Rating (SMR), etc. In this paper, we present the results of the applicability of the Geological Strength Index (GSI) classification for the Trusmadi Formation in Sabah, Malaysia.
+The parameter comprised Rock Quality Designation (RQD), Rock Mass Rating (RMR), Rock Structure Rating (RSR), Geological Strength Index (GSI), Slope Mass Rating (SMR), etc. In this paper, we present the results of the applicability of the Geological Strength Index (GSI) classification for the Trusmadi Formation in Sabah, Malaysia.
 The GSI classification system is based on the assumption that the rock mass contains a sufficient number of “randomly” oriented discontinuities such that it behaves as a homogeneous isotropic mass.
 In this study, the GSI relates the properties of the intact rock elements/blocks to those of the overall rock mass.
 It is based on an assessment of the lithology, structure and condition of discontinuity surfaces in the rock mass and is estimated from visual examination of the rock mass exposed in outcrops or surface excavations.
 A total of ten (10) locations were selected on the basis of exposures of the lithology and slope condition of the Trusmadi Formation.
-The Trusmadi Formation regionally experienced of two major structural orientations NW-SE and NE-SW.
-It consists mostly of dark grey shale with thin bedded sandstones, typical of a turbidite deposit.
+The Trusmadi Formation regionally experienced two major structural orientations NW-SE and NE-SW.
+It consists mostly of dark grey shale with thin-bedded sandstones, typical of a turbidite deposit.
 This unit has been subjected to low grade of metamorphism, producing slates, phyllites and meta-sediments and intense tectonic deformation producing disrupted or brecciated beds.
-Quartz vein are quite widespread within the joints on sandstone beds.
+Quartz veins are quite widespread within the joints on sandstone beds.
 The shale is dark grey when fresh but changes light grey to brownish when weathered.
-The results are classified as “Poor Rock” to “Fair Rock” in term of GSI.
-The poor categories (TR2 and TR7) represent slickensided, highly weathered surfaces with compact coatings or fillings or angular fragments.
-It is also characterized as blocky/ disturbed/seamy, which folded with angular blocks formed by many intersecting discontinuity sets.
-The fair categories can be divided into two (2) types; type 1 (TR1, TR6 and TR8) which represent as smooth, moderately weathered and have altered surfaces.
+The results are classified as “Poor Rock” to “Fair Rock” in terms of GSI.
+The poor categories (TR2 and TR7) represent slickenside, highly weathered surfaces with compact coatings or fillings or angular fragments.
+It is also characterized as blocky/ disturbed/seamy, which is folded with angular blocks formed by many intersecting discontinuity sets.
+The fair categories can be divided into two (2) types; type 1 (TR1, TR6 and TR8) which represents as smooth, moderately weathered and altered surfaces.
 It is also characterised as very blocky rock, which indicates interlocked, partially disturbed ass with multi-faceted angular blocks formed by 4 or more joint sets.
-Type 2 (TR3, TR4, TR5, TR9 and TR10) which represent as smooth, moderately weathered and have altered surfaces but characterized as blocky/disturbed/seamy, which folded with angular blocks formed by many intersecting discontinuity sets.
-It also has persistence of bedding planes or schistosity.
+Type 2 (TR3, TR4, TR5, TR9 and TR10) is represented as smooth, moderately weathered and has altered surfaces but characterized as blocky/disturbed/seamy, which folded with angular blocks formed by many intersecting discontinuity sets.
+It also has the persistence of bedding planes or schistosity.

 DOI: https://doi.org/10.26480/mjg.02.2020.96.102

 Abstract: Rock Mass Classification Systems (RMCS) can be of considerable use in the initial stage of a project when little or no detailed information is available.
 There is a large number of RMCS developed for general purposes but also for specific applications such as Rock Quality Designation (RQD), Rock Mass Rating (RMR), Rock Structure Rating (RSR), Geological Strength Index (GSI), Slope Mass Rating (SMR), etc. In this paper, we present the results of the applicability of the Rock Mass Rating (RMR) System for the Trusmadi Formation in Sabah, Malaysia.
-The RMR system is a RMCS incorporated with five (5) parameters: Strength of intact rock material, Rock Quality Designation (RQD), Spacing of joints, Condition of joints, and Groundwater conditions.
+The RMR system is an RMCS incorporated with five (5) parameters: Strength of intact rock material, Rock Quality Designation (RQD), Spacing of joints, Condition of joints, and Groundwater conditions.
 A total of ten (10) locations were selected on the basis of exposures of the lithology and slope condition of the Trusmadi Formation.
-Trusmadi Formation is Paleocene to Eocene in aged.
+Trusmadi Formation is Paleocene to Eocene in age.
 The Trusmadi Formation generally shows two major structural orientations NW-SE and NE-SW.
-Trusmadi Formation is characterized by the present of dark colour argillaceous rocks, siltstone and thin-bedded turbidite in well-stratified sequence.
-Some of the Trusmadi Formation rocks have been metamorphosed to low grade of the greenish-schist facies; the sediment has become slate, phyllite and metarenite.
-Cataclastic rocks are widespread and occur as black phyllonite enclosing arenitic and lutitic boudins with diameter up to a meter or demarcating thin to thicker fault zones or as flaser zones with hardly any finer grain matrix or as zones of closely spaced fractures.
-Quartz and calcite veins are quite widespread within the crack deformed on sandstone beds.
+Trusmadi Formation is characterized by the presence of dark colour argillaceous rocks, siltstone and thin-bedded turbidite in a well-stratified sequence.
+Some of the Trusmadi Formation rocks have been metamorphosed to the low grade of the greenish-schist facies; the sediment has become slate, phyllite and metarenite.
+Cataclastic rocks are widespread and occur as black phyllonite enclosing arenitic and lutitic boudins with diameters up to a meter or demarcating thin to thicker fault zones or as flaser zones with hardly any finer grain matrix or as zones of closely spaced fractures.
+Quartz and calcite veins are quite widespread within the cracks deformed on sandstone beds.
 The shale is dark grey when fresh but changes light grey to brownish when weathered.
-The RMR system for 10 outcrops ranges from 33.0 to 50.0 and its classified as “Fair” (Class III) to “Poor” (Class IV) rocks.
+The RMR system for 10 outcrops ranges from 33.0 to 50.0 and it is classified as “Fair” (Class III) to “Poor” (Class IV) rocks.
 The Fair Rock (Class III) recommended that the excavation should be top heading and bench 1.5 m – 3 m advance in the top heading.
 Support should be commencing after each blast and complete support 10 m from face.
-Rock bolts should be systematic with 4 m long spaced 1.5 m - 2 m in crown and walls with wire mesh in crown.
+Rock bolts should be systematic with 4 m long spaced 1.5 m - 2 m in crown and walls with wire mesh in the crown.
 Shotcrete should be 50 mm – 100 mm in crown and 30 mm in sides.
-While for the Poor Rock (Class IV), the excavation should be top heading and bench 1.0 m – 1.5 m advance in top heading.
-Support should be installed concurrently with excavation, 10 m from face.
+For the Poor Rock (Class IV), the excavation should be top heading and the bench 1.0 m – 1.5 m advance in the top heading.
+Support should be installed concurrently with excavation, 10 m from the face.
 Rock bolt should be systematic with 4 m – 5 m long, spaced 1.5 m – 1.5 m in crown and walls with wire mesh.
 Shotcrete of 100 m – 150 mm in crown and 100 mm in sides.
 The steel sets should be light to medium ribs spaced 1.5 m only when required.

 The Use of Granite as Aggregate for Reinforced Concrete Structure in JKR Projects: A Literature Review of Alkali-Silica Reaction Triggered by Granite